Alabama Court Records

 How Do I Search for an Inmate in Alabama State Prison?

-The Alabama Department of Corrections maintains a physical as well as an online register of inmates.
+The Alabama Department of Corrections maintains a physical and an online register of inmates.
 The information in this database is limited to persons currently serving time in the system.
-When a convict gets admitted into the Alabama prison system, the administration assigns a unique six-digit number known as Alabama institutional serial.
+When a convict gets admitted into the Alabama prison system, the administration assigns a unique six-digit number known as the Alabama institutional serial.
 This number represents the fastest way to locate an inmate.
-When an inquirer enters this number, only one record will be returned.
+When an inquirer enters this number, one record may be returned.
 If this number is not available, parties can use first and last names as search terms.
-All records of inmates bearing the name will return as search results.
-Only 50 matching records are displayed at a time.
+Records of inmates bearing the name typically return as search results.
+Usually, only 50 matching records are displayed at a time.

 Another option is to contact the agency office for information about an inmate at: